Granulomatosis with polyangiitis: Criteria

 Several investigators have compared the ACR and Chapel Hill criteria.

+In 2022, the American College of Rheumatology and the European Alliance of Associations for Rheumatology updated the classification criteria for GPA.

 Treatment

 GPA treatment depends on its severity and whether it has caused organ damage.

 Severe disease

 The standard treatment for severe GPA is to induce remission with immunosuppressants such as rituximab or cyclophosphamide in combination with high-dose corticosteroids.
 Plasmapheresis is sometimes recommended for very severe manifestations of GPA, such as diffuse alveolar hemorrhage and rapidly progressive glomerulonephritis (as seen in pulmonary-renal syndrome).
 The use of plasmapheresis in those with GPA and acute kidney failure (renal vasculitis) might reduce progression to end-stage kidney disease at three months.

-Oral and intravenous cyclophosphamide are both effective for induction of GPA remission.
-Oral cyclophosphamide at a dose of 2 mg/kg/day was the standard treatment for many years; this regimen resulted in complete remission in more than 75% of people with GPA but is associated with significant toxicities including infertility, inflammation and bleeding from the bladder, and bladder cancer.
+Oral and intravenous cyclophosphamide are both effective for the induction of GPA remission.
+Oral cyclophosphamide at a dose of 2 mg/kg/day was the standard treatment for many years; this regimen resulted in complete remission in more than 75% of people with GPA but is associated with significant toxicities, including infertility, inflammation and bleeding from the bladder, and bladder cancer.
 In contrast, administering pulsed doses of intravenous cyclophosphamide is equally effective for inducing remission, results in a lower cumulative dose, and decreases the incidence of abnormally low white blood cell counts by one-third.
 However, pulsed intravenous cyclophosphamide may be associated with a higher risk of GPA relapse when compared to oral cyclophosphamide.
-Due to a high frequency of abnormally low white blood cell counts seen with cyclophosphamide treatment, Pneumocystis jirovecii pneumonia is a common complication and prophylaxis against this pathogen is recommended.
+Due to a high frequency of abnormally low white blood cell counts seen with cyclophosphamide treatment, Pneumocystis jirovecii pneumonia is a common complication, so prophylaxis against this pathogen is recommended.

-Rituximab may be substituted for cyclophosphamide to induce remission since it is similarly effective and has a comparable side effect profile.
-The dose of corticosteroids is generally tapered (decreased) very slowly over the course of several months to reduce the risk of another GPA flare.
-After a person with GPA has successfully undergone induction and gone into remission, the treatment goal then shifts to maintenance of remission and preventing subsequent GPA flares.
-Less toxic immunosuppressing medications such as rituximab, methotrexate, azathioprine, leflunomide, or mycophenolate mofetil are used.
+Rituximab may be substituted for cyclophosphamide to induce remission since it is similarly effective and has a comparable side-effect profile.
+The dose of corticosteroids is generally tapered (decreased) very slowly over several months to reduce the risk of another GPA flare.
+After a person with GPA has successfully undergone induction and gone into remission, the treatment goal then shifts to maintaining remission and preventing subsequent GPA flares.
+Less-toxic immunosuppressing medications such as rituximab, methotrexate, azathioprine, leflunomide, or mycophenolate mofetil are used.
 TNF inhibitors, such as etanercept, appear to be ineffective and are not recommended for routine use.